prashantgawali/helloprashant/TREC-2014-Track-Guidelines.md

 Note that much like the notion of relevance, what constitutes *substantive* differences is in the eye of the assessor.
 For simplicity, this judgment is taken only on the level of tweets, *not* any smaller unit.

+Human assessors will create semantic clusters from the list of tweets judged to be "relevant" or "highly relevant" from the ad hoc task.
+These clusters will then be used to score system results.

 **What follows below is just rough fodder --- DO NOT PAY ATTENTION (yet)**

 The goal of TTG is to provide the user with a concise list of tweets (i.e., a timeline summary) that addresses his or her information need.
 If the topic concerned an event (for example, the 2013 Butler County, PA train crash), these tweets might highlight breaking developments: the initial report of the accident, updates on fatalities, progress on determination of cause, etc.